Dmitrijv/fend19-frontendproject-shop-vg/README.md

 ### Resetting the password

-A user can choose to have a new password sent to his account email.
+A user can choose to generate a new account password if he or she forgot the old one.
 If a valid registered email is provided a new password is generated with PHP.

+The new password contains at least 16 characters and confirms to the same rules as when creating a password for a new account.
-The new password is sent to the user via email.
+The new password is sent to the user via automated email.
 If the process of sending the email fails then the old password is not updated.

 ```php
     $user_id = getUserIdByEmail($email);